24HR UK: +44 (0)20 3794 3076 Singapore: +65 6221 8568 Shanghai: +86 150 0024334

 As well as acting as SCR he has also attended a number of high profile and politically sensitive salvage and wreck removals in Europe, Canada, South America, China, Philippines and Indonesia.
 During these operations he has been heavily involved from the initial preparation of the tenders through the oil, pollutants and cargo removal and storage to attendance during the clearance of the wreck site.

 As a pilot on the River Humber in the UK, John has manoeuvred and anchored all types of vessels, including cape size and panamax bulk carriers and tankers through narrow channels to terminals in a river having a large tidal range and strong currents.
 Passage planning included the calculation of minimum depths for transit and under keel clearance, tug type and allocation followed by conducting vessels in and out of river berths and enclosed docks in all states of weather and tide.
-He has also undertaken pilotage of vessels over 300,000 tonnes deadweight to FPSOs and SPMs.
+He has also undertaken pilotage of vessels over 300,000 tones deadweight to FPSOs and SPMs.

 Command experience includes ocean towage and salvage in West Africa and extensive towage and anchor handling in all sectors of the North Sea, the Falkland Islands, South Georgia and West Africa.
 Tows included disabled vessels, semi-submersible and jack-up rigs and all types of barges for the offshore sector.
-These operations involved carrying out own pilotage in many modern and undeveloped ports in the regions of operation.
+These operations involved carrying out own pilotage and river transits in many modern and undeveloped ports in the regions of operation.

-John was also a contracts manager for a dredging operator undertaking pre and post dredge surveys, during maintenance dredging projects in ports around the UK.
+John was also a contracts manager for a dredging operator undertaking pre and post dredge hydrographic surveys, during maintenance dredging projects in ports around the UK.
 This followed experience as a watch keeping officer trading worldwide on refrigerated cargo, general cargo carrying break bulk, container and bulk cargoes.

 T: +44 (0)20 3794 3076